The Certificate of Completion and Compliance (CCC) is an important part of the property development process.

 2) Six Essential Services

-Confirmation and clearance from six essential services are required to receive approval of a CCC, namely:
+Confirmation and clearance from six essential services are required to receive approval from a CCC, namely:

 - Electricity supply